wagtail/wagtail/docs/reference/settings.md

 TAGGIT_CASE_INSENSITIVE = True
 ```

 Tags are case-sensitive by default ('music' and 'Music' are treated as distinct tags).
-In many cases the reverse behaviour is preferable.
+In many cases the reverse behavior is preferable.

 ### `TAG_SPACES_ALLOWED`